Our 2025 New Zealand Tax Facts brochure

 A foreign superannuation scheme entered into by a non-resident is subject to separate rules when lump sum withdrawals are made from the scheme.
 Regular pensions and commutation payments are taxed as income.

-Straight line or diminishing value can be applied on an asset-by-asset basis.
+Straight-line or diminishing value can be applied on an asset-by-asset basis.
 Depreciation rates vary depending on estimated useful life.
 Individual asset purchases can be immediately deducted if, in most cases, the item cost less than $1,000.
 Special rules apply where assets using the same depreciation rate are purchased at the same time.

 Buildings and fit-outs are treated as follows: